9 amazing free things to do in Santa Cruz Galapagos and other tips

 Where to stay in the Galapagos: Santa Cruz Island Hotels

-So we stayed at Coral Galapagos Suites, which I realized are not available to book online anymore it was a very simple accommodation, anything particularly charming or fancy, but very comfortable, spacious and clean.
-A similar solution could be The Finch house (Casa del Pinzon), spacious but modest and affordable.
+So we stayed at Coral Galapagos Suites, which I realized are not available to book online anymore.
+It was a very simple accommodation, anything particularly charming or fancy, but very comfortable, spacious, and clean.

 Finch Bay Hotel – Located right on Playa Alemanes the hotel boasts a modern architecture that merges natural elements with functional features.
-Very elegant and stylish, away from the busy downtown, but only at 5 minutes boat ride.
+Very elegant and stylish, away from the busy downtown, but only a 5-minute boat ride.

 Mid-range price hotels in Santa Cruz Island